-The intangible assets of the Company as at 31 December 2020 include six licences for use of the radio frequency spectrum (Notes 2.4. e) and 42 b)).
+The intangible assets of the Company as at 31 December 2021 include six licences for use of the radio frequency spectrum and licence for 5G spectrum (Notes 2.4. e) and 42 b)).

-Other assets mainly consist of capitalised content contracts (HRK 169 million).
+Other assets consist of capitalised content contracts in amount of HRK 77 million (31 December 2020: HRK 169 million).
 Assets under construction primarily relate to software and the various licences for the use of software.